By Dixie Somers

 Being a homeowner is very rewarding on many levels, but homeownership comes with a great deal of responsibility.
 As long as you put in some effort on a regular basis, you should have no problem keeping your home in good repair.

 This appeared first on RISMedia's Housecall.

-Dixie Somers is a freelance writer from Arizona.
-She's a regular contributor to Housecall.
+Dixie Somers is a freelance writer from Arizona covering Art Douglas for the home maintenance industry.
+She is a regular contributor to RISMedia's Housecall blog.